MarisaNicoleSloan/career-portfolio/saved-centers/README.md

 Initially, the frontend (React app) and backend (API) were developed and managed in separate repositories.
 To streamline the deployment pipeline and ensure seamless communication between the UI and API, the necessary code and changes from the API repository were integrated into the core frontend repository.
 This approach effectively unified the application's codebase, allowing for a more cohesive build and deployment process.

 #### Staging Environment
-Implemented a staging environment to test the complete API and UI integration before moving to production.
-This helped identify any integration issues early in the development process.
+A dedicated staging environment, powered by Gatsby and Netlify, was established for comprehensive testing of the API and UI integration.
+This crucial step allowed for early identification and resolution of issues in a production-like setting, ensuring a reliable deployment to the live application.

 #### Database Updates
 Initially, local storage handled saved centers, but as part of the future user authentication features, I designed the backend to allow server-side storage.
 The challenge was migrating data from local storage to the backend without causing data loss.
 This was done by creating an endpoint to synchronize local favorites with the database once the user logged in.

 #### Analytics Integration and Validation
-Integrated Segment to track user interactions.
-One challenge was ensuring event data was tracked accurately across multiple components, especially when users toggled favorites.
-To resolve this, I added event triggers on each toggle action.
+I integrated Segment for tracking user interactions.
+A key challenge was ensuring accurate event data capture across various UI components, particularly with user actions like toggling favorites.
+I resolved this by implementing precise event triggers on each toggle, guaranteeing reliable data collection.

 ### Testing

 #### API Testing
-Conducted thorough API testing using **Postman** to ensure all endpoints were functioning correctly, verifying the response structure and data accuracy.
+Conducted thorough API testing using **Postman**, validating endpoint functionality, data accuracy, and error handling to ensure the API's overall reliability.

 #### Unit & Integration Testing

-Used **Jest** to test React components and Redux store interactions, ensuring proper state management.
+I implemented comprehensive unit and integration tests using **Jest** to validate React component behavior.
+This ensured proper state management and robust application functionality.

 #### Cross-Browser Testing
-Used **LambdaTest** to ensure consistent functionality and styling across major browsers, including Chrome, Firefox, Safari, and Edge.
+I leveraged **LambdaTest** to conduct thorough cross-browser testing, ensuring consistent application functionality and styling across all major browsers and various screen sizes/breakpoints, including Chrome, Firefox, Safari, and Edge, guaranteeing a uniform user experience.

 #### UI Testing
 Employed **Cypress** for end-to-end testing, ensuring the save functionality worked correctly across pages and that saved centers appeared as expected.